 Now let’s talk about what you should do:

 Do have some sort of conversation about when you should start leaving stuff.
 It doesn’t have to be something big about where things are going.
 But just have a casual conversation about whether or not you both feel is best.

 Do talk about what you’ll be leaving.
-If you’re guy or gal doesn’t have the space for two or three drawers full of your stuff, you might have to adjust how much you bring.
+If your guy or gal doesn’t have the space for two or three drawers full of your stuff, you might have to adjust how much you bring.
 So just have a little chat about what you both feel is ideal for bringing and leaving to make sure you’re both on the same page.